dstackai/dstack/docs/custom-providers.md

 ## Test providers

-In order to test your `Provider`, simply define a `Workflow` that uses your `Provider` in the same project repository.
+In order to test your provider, simply define a workflow that uses your provider in the same project repository.

 Here's an example: